KayFrimp/alx-higher_level_programming/0x03-python-data_structures/README.md

 2. 2-replace_in_list.py - Function replaces an element of a list at a specified index.

 3. 3-print_reversed_list_integer.py - Function prints all integers of a list in reverse order.

+4. 4-new_in_list - Function replaces an element in a list at a specific position without modifying the original list.